leamusa/js-paliedispari/README.md

 1. The user shall:

-- chooses odd or even
+- chooses odd or even numbers
-- insert number 1 to 5.
+- chooses  from 1 to 5 numbers

 2. We generate a `random number` (always from 1 to 5) for the computer (using a function).